dcrescim/mexican-train/README.md

 ## Getting Started

-Fork this Repository: Start by forking this repository to your GitHub account.
+Clone this repository locally.
+Make sure you have python versions > 3.
+There is one file called game.py.
+It houses all of the game logic.
+At the bot you will see an implementation of a RandomBot.
+Read that code and the other code to understand how you should structure your bot.

 Understand the Rules: Make sure you are familiar with the rules of Mexican Train.
 Here's a link to the [rules](https://www.mastersofgames.com/rules/mexican-train-dominoes-rules.htm).

-Review the Bot Interface: Check out the BotInterface.md file in this repository.
-It details how your bot should interact with the game engine.

-Write Your Bot: Code your bot in your preferred language.
-Make sure it adheres to the interface specified.

-Test Your Bot: Use the testing tools provided in the TestSuite folder to make sure your bot plays correctly.

-Submit Your Bot: Once you're happy with your bot, submit it via a pull request to this repository.
+Test Your Bot: At the bottom of that file you will see me create a game with 4 random bots.
+Feel free to play your bot against itself or the random bot to see which strategies work the best.

+The competition starts January 1st, and ends on January 17th.

 ## Rules and Guidelines

 Fair Play: No hacking or unfair tactics.
 The goal is to have fun and learn.
 Collaboration: Feel free to collaborate, but each submission should be primarily your own work.
-Code of Conduct: Be respectful and constructive in your interactions within this project.

-## Resources

-Bot Development Guide: Check out BotDevelopmentGuide.md for tips and tricks on bot development.
-Sample Bot: Explore SampleBot directory for a basic bot implementation.
-Discussion Forum: Use the Issues section of this repository for discussions and questions.

 ## Timeline

-Start Date: [Start Date]
+Start Date: January 1st
-Submission Deadline: [Deadline Date]
+Submission Deadline: January 14th
-Tournament Date: [Tournament Date]
+Tournament Date: January 18th

 ## Have Fun!